 Poás is one of the world’s more easily accessible active volcanoes, with a history of eruptions that goes back eleven million years.

 Exploring the Tortuguero Canal

-Ride the boat north from Puerto Limón along the Tortuguero Canal, past luxuriant vegetation and colourful wooden houses on stilts.
+Take a slow boat north from Puerto Limón along the Tortuguero Canal, past luxuriant vegetation and colourful wooden houses on stilts.

 In a country not necessarily known for its architectural heritage, Cartago’s showpiece church is a stunner, with a gilded interior to match.
 Classic Byzantine features include fine stained-glass windows, hand-painted interiors and ornate side chapels with carved-wood altars.

 One of the top experiences in Costa Rica for nature enthusiasts is to spend a few days with the Organization of Tropical Studies at their biological stations in La Selvaor Palo Verde.
 You’ll quickly see why their guides are rated some of the best in the country.

 The most famous national parks can get crowded in peak season.
 Avoid the crowds by heading off grid to Parque Nacional Juan Castro Blanco or taking a multiday hike in the Bosque Eterno de los Niños.
 Another option is to visit the lesser-trodden Parque Nacional Los Quetzales, home of the iconic quetzal.